digitorus/pdfsigner/docs/web-api.md

 ### How it works

-To sign files using Web API the user would need to put a job that may contain one or more files  into the queue using `POST /sign` request.
-Then get the status of the job with `GET /sign/jobid` that contains information about successful or failed tasks(files).
-Filed could be then downloaded using `GET /sign/jobid/taskid/download`
+To sign files using Web API first a job that contains one or more files needs to be put into the queue using `POST /sign` request.
+Then the job results should be obtained with `GET /sign/jobid` request that contains information about pending, successful or failed tasks(files).
+After the status is resolved completed tasks could be downloaded with `GET /sign/jobid/taskid/download` request.

 Available end points:

-`POST /sign` - place one or more files into the queue with specified signer `GET /sign/jobid` - get status of the placed files `GET /sign/jobid/taskid/download` - download single file by job id and task id
+`POST /sign` - place one or more files with specified signer into the queue `GET /sign/jobid` - get status of the placed files `GET /sign/jobid/taskid/download` - download completed file

 ### Scheduling signing job